 The hottest and most luminous massive stars are Wolf--Rayet (WR) stars: they are even stronger ionizing sources than O~stars \citep{Hamann:2015}.
 Due to their optically thick stellar winds, WR~stars also emit broad emission lines.
-One such line is the UV-line \li{C}{IV}{1550} which has indeed been identified in the spectrum of I~Zw~18 \citep{Lebouteiller:2013}: in the North-Western cluster, a line luminosity between L$^{obs}_{1550}$~$\sim$~2.2$-$5.5$\cdot$10$^{37}$~erg~s$^{-1}$ has been measured by \citet{Brown:2002}.
+One such line is the UV~line \li{C}{IV}{1550}, which has indeed been identified in the spectrum of I~Zw~18 \citep{Lebouteiller:2013}: in the north-western cluster, a line luminosity between L$^{obs}_{1550}$~$\sim$~2.2$-$5.5$\cdot$10$^{37}$~erg~s$^{-1}$ has been measured by \citet{Brown:2002}.
 The problem is that according to classical stellar theory, the number of WR stars derived from the carbon-line luminosity cannot account for the high \ion{He}{II} emission observed.
-As \citet{Kehrig:2015} reports, to explain L$^{obs}_{1550}$ {(which they take to be to be 4.67$\cdot$10$^{37}$~erg~s$^{-1}$, cf. their Sect.~4.1)}, about 9 classical Wolf--Rayet stars of type~WC (with standard WC-properties given by \citealt{Crowther:2006}, also cf. \citealt{LopezSanchez:2010a,LopezSanchez:2010b} and \citealt{Sander:2022IAU}) are required in the region: and the ionizing flux of only 9 of them is $\sim$50~times lower than Q$^{obs}_{\ion{He}{II}}$.
+As \citet{Kehrig:2015} report, to explain L$^{obs}_{1550}$ {(which they take to be to be 4.67$\cdot$10$^{37}$~erg~s$^{-1}$; see their Sect.~4.1)}, about nine classical Wolf--Rayet stars of type~WC (with standard WC-properties given by \citealt{Crowther:2006}, see also \citealt{LopezSanchez:2010a,LopezSanchez:2010b} and \citealt{Sander:2022IAU}) are required in the region: and the ionizing flux of only nine of them is $\sim$50~times lower than Q$^{obs}_{\ion{He}{II}}$.

 Therefore, other candidates were suggested as the source of ionization.
 One option is that a population of peculiar (nearly) metal-free massive stars \citep[Pop~III-star siblings/Pop~III-like stars][]{Kehrig:2015,Kehrig:2015b,Heap:2015} formed recently from some leftover primordial gas in this galaxy.
-Pop~III stars are expected to be hotter than metal-poor stars without developing carbon emission lines \citep{Yoon:2012}.
+Population~III stars are expected to be hotter than metal-poor stars without developing carbon emission lines \citep{Yoon:2012}.
 This hypothesis relies on I~Zw~18 keeping, or somehow obtaining, pockets of primordial gas that have just recently started to form massive stars.

-Another scenario was presented by \citet{Pequignot:2008}, \citet{Lebouteiller:2017} and \citet{Schaerer:2019}, in which a population of X-ray binaries produce the ionizing radiation.
-However, \citet{Kehrig:2021} found that neither a high-mass X-ray binary, nor the soft X-ray photons observed in the galaxy can account for the bulk of the nebular HeII emission; and \citet{Senchyna:2020} support this conclusion.
+Another scenario was presented by \citet{Pequignot:2008}, \citet{Lebouteiller:2017}, and \citet{Schaerer:2019}, in which a population of X-ray binaries produce the ionizing radiation.
+However, \citet{Kehrig:2021} found that neither a high-mass X-ray binary nor the soft X-ray photons observed in the galaxy can account for the bulk of the nebular HeII emission, and \citet{Senchyna:2020} support this conclusion.
 In turn, \citet{Oskinova:2022} suggest cluster winds and superbubbles as an alternative explanation.